 Parking: There is a decent sized gravel lot.
 If the lot is full there is also street parking.
 If you spend a moment on Google Maps (satellite image), you will see good streets for parking that are near a path that goes down past the tennis courts.
 Just make sure you aren’t blocking driveways.

 Concessions: AH does not have a food permit, so they will not have the standard swim meet fare (sorry, no Frito bandito).
-Instead they have pizzas, cold drinks, chips, candy and other similar items.
+Instead they have pizzas, cold drinks, chips, candy and other similar items, Or they may bring in a food truck.

 Play Structure: There isn't one.